IBM/teaching-your-monolith-to-dance/README.md

-# teaching-your-monolith-to-dance
+# Teaching Your Monolith to Dance

-Teaching your Monolith To Dance: A hands-on application migration from on-prem to cloud
+A hands-on application migration from on-prem to cloud.
+Click [here](https://github.com/IBM/teaching-your-monolith-to-dance/blob/master/docs/README.md) to get started.